 - (a) Discounts for prompt payment.
-Include 552.232-8, Discounts for Prompt Payments, in multiple award schedule solicitations and contracts instead of the clause at FAR 52.232-8.
-In solicitations and contracts for FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers (SINs), use Alternate I. - (b) The contracting officer shall insert the clause at 552.232-81, Payments by Non-Federal Ordering Activities, in solicitations and schedule contracts for Schedule 70 and Consolidated Products and Services Schedule contracts containing information technology SINs.

-- (c) The contracting officer shall insert the provision at 552.232-82, Contractor's Remittance (Payment) Address, in all Federal Supply Schedule solicitations and contracts. - (d) The contracting officer shall insert the clause at 552.232-83, Contractor's Billing Responsibilities, in all Multiple Award Schedule solicitations and contracts.
+Include 552.232-8, Discounts for Prompt Payments, in multiple award schedule solicitations and contracts instead of the clause at Federal Acquisition Regulation 52.232-8.
+Use Alternate I in solicitations and contracts for- - (1) FSS Schedule 70 and the Consolidated Products and Services Schedule containing information technology Special Item Numbers (SINs); or - (2) Federal Supply Schedules for recovery purchasing (see 538.7102). - (b) The contracting officer shall insert the clause at 552.232-81, Payments by Non-Federal Ordering Activities, in solicitations and schedule contracts for- - (1) FSS Schedule 70 and Consolidated Products and Services Schedule contracts containing information technology SINs; or - (2) Federal Supply Schedules for recovery purchasing (see 538.7102). - (c) The contracting officer shall insert the provision at 552.232-82, Contractor's Remittance (Payment) Address, in all Federal Supply Schedule solicitations and contracts. - (d) The contracting officer shall insert the clause at 552.232-83, Contractor's Billing Responsibilities, in all Multiple Award Schedule solicitations and contracts.